Former Rescue Dog Leads Owners To Save Life Of Little Girl, When Police Make SHOCKING Discovery... | John Hawkins' Right Wing News

 - Comment Now 0

-Along with the police came an EMS crew who ecaluateed the little girl and then transported her to the hospital.
-Miraculously , this child was checked out and found not to be suffering from hypothermia or any other serious injuries.
+Along with the police came an EMS crew who evaluated the little girl and then transported her to the hospital.
+Miraculously, this child was checked out and found not to be suffering from hypothermia or any other serious injuries.

 Then the parents were located…